Parquet theory for molecular systems: Formalism and static kernel parquet approximation: Introduction

 Hedin's equations offer a formal framework to go beyond $GW$ through the systematic inclusion of vertex corrections in the polarizability and the self-energy.\cite{Shirley_1996,DelSol_1994,Schindlmayr_1998,Morris_2007,Shishkin_2007b,Romaniello_2009a,Romaniello_2012,Gruneis_2014,Hung_2017,Maggio_2017b,Wang_2021a,Mejuto-Zaera_2022,Forster_2022a,Weng_2023,Wen_2024,Bruneval_2024,Forster_2024,Forster_2025} In principle, these vertex corrections should improve the accuracy of quasiparticle properties, particularly in regimes where $GW$ is known to struggle.
 However, in practice, such refinements are often delicate: they may destroy the beneficial error cancellation intrinsic to $GW$, sometimes worsening results rather than improving them.\cite{Lewis_2019,Bruneval_2024,Forster_2024,Forster_2025} Despite its practical success, $GW$ remains limited in systems with strong correlation, where its assumptions break down.\cite{Verdozzi_1995,DiSabatino_2016,Tomczak_2017,Dvorak_2019a,Dvorak_2019b,DiSabatino_2022,DiSabatino_2023,Orlando_2023b,Ammar_2024}

-In light of these limitations, this work explores an alternative strategy: the parquet formalism.\cite{DeDominicis_1964a,DeDominicis_1964b} Unlike Hedin's equations and the $GW$ approximation, which emphasize the electron-hole (eh) correlation channel, or the particle-particle (pp) $T$-matrix approximation,\cite{Baym_1961,Danielewicz_1984a,Bethe_1957,FetterBook,Marie_2024b} which focuses on the pp correlation channel, the parquet approach seeks to treat all two-body correlation channels on an equal footing.
-Previous works have shown that the relative importance of these channels in finite molecular systems is not obvious, motivating a more balanced treatment.\cite{Zhang_2017,Monino_2023,Marie_2024} While several attempts have been made to combine multiple channels in an \textit{ad hoc} manner,\cite{Liebsch_1981,Springer_1998,Zhukov_2005,Romaniello_2012,Nabok_2021} these approaches often lack formal foundations.
+In light of these limitations, this work explores an alternative strategy: the parquet formalism.\cite{DeDominicis_1964a,DeDominicis_1964b} Unlike Hedin's equations and the $GW$ approximation, which emphasize the electron-hole (eh) correlation channel, or the particle-particle (pp) $T$-matrix approximation,\cite{Baym_1961,Danielewicz_1984a,Bethe_1957,FetterBook,Marie_2024b} which focuses on the pp correlation channel, the parquet approach seeks to treat all two-body correlation channels on an equal footing.\footnote{Note that in this context particle means either electron or hole.} Previous works have shown that the relative importance of these channels in finite molecular systems is not obvious, motivating a more balanced treatment.\cite{Zhang_2017,Monino_2023,Marie_2024} While several attempts have been made to combine multiple channels in an \textit{ad hoc} manner,\cite{Liebsch_1981,Springer_1998,Zhukov_2005,Romaniello_2012,Nabok_2021} these approaches often lack formal foundations.
 By contrast, the parquet formalism provides a rigorous framework for such a treatment by classifying diagrammatic contributions into three correlation channels.

 Parquet theory consists of a set of coupled equations that interrelate the one-body Green's function, the self-energy, and the two-body vertex function.
 Specifically, the parquet equations combine three core ingredients: the Dyson-Schwinger equation, the Bethe-Salpeter equation in each of the three correlation channels, and the parquet decomposition of the vertex function, which classifies the two-body diagrams into irreducible and three distinct types of reducible diagrams (see below).
 This structure enables the self-consistent determination of both one- and two-body quantities if the two-body fully irreducible vertex is known or suitably approximated.
 In practice, the so-called parquet \textit{approximation} is defined by replacing the fully irreducible vertex with the antisymmetrized bare Coulomb interaction.